JaHes/bittrex-py/README.md

 market | required | A string literal for the market (eg: 'btc-eth').

 **.marketsummary('market')**
-Used to get the last 24 hour summary for a given market.
+Used to get the last 24 hour market summary.
 A specific market can be requested.
 *Parameters:*

 parameter|required|description